 Another popular display in the 1800s was that of William Hare and William Burke.
 They had committed a series of sixteen murders in Edinburgh in 1828.
 One historian wrote:

-“Public interest in the Separate Room was enormously stimulated by the entry of these two criminals certainly equal in their iniquity to any that Curtius had modelled for his Caverne des Grand Voleurs.”
+“Public interest in the Separate Room was enormously stimulated by the entry of these two criminals certainly equal in their iniquity to any that Curtius had modelled for his Caverne des Grands Voleurs.”

 The same year that Hare and Burke were displayed, Madame Tussaud added the first female murderess since her relocation to England.
 The woman’s name was Mrs. Stewart, and she and her husband (whose real name was Bradfoot) were convicted of poisoning and robbing a sea captain.
 Mr. Stewart also confessed to murdering seven other persons by “doctoring” them with poison.
 Madame Tussaud obtained the couple’s likenesses three hours after their executions and displayed them prominently in the Chamber of Horrors.
 However, she must have felt a slight twinge of compassion for Mrs. Stewart because in her catalog she reprinted an excerpt from the newspaper: